josh-richardson/svm-js/README.md

 svm-js integrates with your shell and provides an `svm` command.
 The usage is identical to that of [svm](https://github.com/josh-richardson/svm).

+### Executables
+Executables used by svm are downloaded using TLS, and are served directly from the Solidity Github [releases page](https://github.com/ethereum/solidity/releases) for Windows and Linux.
+Unfortunately native images are not supplied for earlier solc versions on macOS, so they are downloaded from [this repository](https://github.com/web3j/solidity-darwin-binaries/releases).

 ### Notes:

 svm-js should be compatible with Node versions 10+.
 It also exposes useful functionality to download arbitary versions of Solidity when used as a library, beyond just the `useNativeSolidity` command.
 Using svm-js in Hardhat projects is not needed, as it already downloads & uses native solc binaries.